matheusbrat/RF24SH/README.md

 * RF24 Library (RPi)	 - librf24/rpi/ - https://github.com/gnulnulf/RF24

 How this library works:
 The NRF24L01+ module can listen up to 6 channels.
-First channel can be 0x7878787878 for example all other stations must be in the same range for example 0xABABABABYY.
+First channel can be 0x7878787878 for example all other channels must be in the same range for example 0xABABABABYY.
 More information about this you can get on NRF24L01+ datasheet.
 Channels:
 * Channel 0 is for protocol communication
 * Channel 1 is for parent communication
 * Channel 2-5 is for child communication